If you want to pass along assets to heirs, a little bit of tax planning can go a long way.

 You can also take advantage of the lifetime gift tax exclusion to lower the tax burden on your estate.

-As of 2024, you can give away up to $13.61 million over your lifetime without any of the amount being subject to federal gift taxes.
-The amount rises to $13.99 million in 2025.
+In the 2024 tax year, you could give away up to $13.61 million over your lifetime without any of the amount being subject to federal gift taxes.
+The amount has risen to $13.99 million in 2025.

 The current lifetime gift tax exclusion grew out of the federal Tax Cut and Jobs Act of 2017.
 However, those tax cuts are slated to expire in 2026 unless they are extended.